mindcore-tech/.github/profile/README.md

 ## Repository overview

-This repository contains the source code, documentation, and tools necessary to support the [project type or platform] of MINDCORE share to the community.
+This repositories contains the source code, documentation, and tools necessary to support the project MINDCORE share to the community.
 It also includes essential files for collaboration, version control, and issue tracking.

 ### Key Directories:
 - **/docs** - Detailed documentation for the project.